-Group classes might offer a cheaper price tag initially; however, they might still lack that individualized attention you need for success.
-A group class also might not address your specific learning needs effectively.
+Group classes might offer a cheaper price tag at first glance; however, they often go on to lack that individualized attention some test takers need for success.
+A group class also might not address your specific learning concerns effectively.
 You could sit through an entire semester of a course, just to get a brief overview of the one weak point in your testing knowledge.
-Additionally, group settings can sometimes lead to distractions and less focused instruction compared to one-on-one tutoring.
+Not to mention, group settings can sometimes lead to distractions and less focused instruction as compared to one-on-one tutoring.

 Personalized Learning Environment

-One of the biggest pros to private tutoring vs. group classes is that they are inherently flexible.
-This allows tutors to adapt to your specific needs and learning pace.
+One of the biggest pros to private tutoring vs. group classes is that the sessions are inherently flexible.
+This means that tutors are free to adapt their instruction to your specific needs and learning pace.
 Unlike group classes that must cater to a broad range of ability levels, private tutoring is able to focus solely on your weaknesses.
-This tailored style of personalized learning with private tutoring is important for efficient retention of information, and it makes sure you spend time only on problem areas, skipping over the material you’ve already mastered.
+This tailored style is important for efficient retention of information, and makes sure you spend time only on problem areas, skipping over the material you’re already familiar with.

 Cost-Effectiveness